scrumpy/support/README.md

 # Introduction

-We make expert level project management accessible for small teams worldwide to make their projects a success.
+Welcome to our Open Knowledge Base!
+Plan your first project, dive into agile project management or learn more about Scrumpy.

-This is what we call our Open Knowledge Base™.
-Read more about Scrumpy, dive into agile project management or learn more about all the features we built to make your life easier.
+We're constantly adding more content to help you make your projects a success.

-Feel free to contact us, share the content with your team or update the content through GitHub.
-Thank, you're a great person!
+Feel free to share the content with your team, contact us or send updates or additions through GitHub.
+Thank you, you're a great human!

 Cheers ✌️
 Hans & Philipp from Scrumpy

 ## 🚧 Work in Progress